 Wedding Photographer Caerphilly – Guy Milnes Photography

 The majestic 13th Century castle and an air of historic magnificence surrounds the town of Caerphilly in South Wales.
 It is one of the South Wales Valleys top wedding destinations.
-Caerphilly, with its serene beauty and picturesque scenery, has come to be a very popular wedding destination, proving to a breathtaking back drop to many a happy couple’s special day.
+Caerphilly, with its serene beauty and picturesque scenery, has come to be a very popular wedding destination, proving to be a breathtaking back drop to many a happy couple’s special day.
 From Caerphilly Castle itself, with its fine majestic grandeur to the Llancaiach Fawr Manor, a 16th Century Tudor Manor House, packed with centuries old architecture.
 Then on to Llechwen Hall Hotel, a stunning venue within the County Borough, Caerphilly that has something for everyone.
-From the bride to the groom and onto their loved ones, each location provides a unique charm which adds to the memories, to be cherished by them for years to come.

 I offer special photography discounts for couples having weddings in the Caerphilly & South Wales Area…